TheRenegadeCoder/sample-programs-website/docs/projects/palindromic-number/c-plus-plus/index.md

 [Palindromic Number](https://sampleprograms.io/projects/palindromic-number) in [C++](https://sampleprograms.io/languages/c-plus-plus) was written by:

 - Jeremy Grifski
+- rzuckerm
 - smjalageri

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 11 2022 01:31:51.
+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 30 2023 15:49:43.
 The solution was first committed on Nov 01 2021 10:18:42.
 As a result, documentation below may be outdated.

 ## How to Implement the Solution